teemow/Blog/source/_posts/2003-02-24-moblogging.markdown

 ---

-I talked about this before, but wireless blogging, moblogging (mobile blogging) in short, it catching on and now BBC has &lt;a title=&quot;BBC NEWS | Technology | Blogging goes mobile&quot; href=&quot;http://news.bbc.co.uk/1/hi/technology/2783951.stm&quot;&gt;a story&lt;/a&gt; about it with some interesting links.
+I talked about this before, but wireless blogging, moblogging (mobile blogging) in short, it catching on and now BBC has &lt;a title=&quot;BBC NEWS | Technology | Blogging goes mobile&quot; href=&quot;http://news.bbc.co.uk/1/hi/technology/2783951.stm&quot;&gt;a story about it with some interesting links.